Journal

 Compare · Dubai vs Abu Dhabi Shopping

-Ask ten visitors which emirate is better for shopping and most will say Dubai without pausing to think, and in a narrow sense they are right: nowhere else in the region packs so many international houses under one roof.
-But that answer skips over what Abu Dhabi actually offers, its own souks trading independently of Dubai's louder market, malls built for a resident population rather than a tourist spectacle, and a pace that suits a traveller who wants to browse rather than be swept along.
-The right city depends less on which one is more famous and more on what kind of shopping day you are actually after.
+Dubai Mall and Mall of the Emirates dominate the UAE's luxury retail conversation, but The Galleria and Yas Mall in Abu Dhabi carry many of the same brand names with shorter queues, a calmer pace and, at Yas Mall, easily the most to keep kids busy while adults shop.
+The two Dubai malls edge ahead on sheer size and on stock depth during peak sale season, the two Abu Dhabi malls edge ahead on comfort and family logistics, and the right pick usually comes down to which of those things matters more on the day.
+Ask ten visitors which emirate is better for shopping overall and most will say Dubai without pausing to think, and in a narrow sense they are right: nowhere else in the region packs so many international houses under one roof.
+But that answer skips over what Abu Dhabi actually offers, its own souks trading independently of Dubai's louder market, and a pace that suits a traveller who wants to browse rather than be swept along.

 Two shopping cities, two different instincts